 As an illustration on how much excess weight can impact performance,.
 Imagine if ten minutes before the start someone asked you to carry a 30 pound pack the entire distance.
 This would radically alter your race and add 20-40 mins on your time.

-1Some marathons programs promote not lose any weight during their program.
+Some marathons programs promote their runners not to lose any weight during their program.
 They make the claim the food is needed to keep your energy levels up.
-They even encourage to eat during the run.
+They even encourage people to eat during the run.
 They neglect the fact the body actually has all the energy that is needed.
 The goal is to tap into that energy.
 Training for a marathon is a terrific opportunity to increase ones overall health and fitness.
 There is not any downside to shedding those few extra pounds while getting in shape.
-Lets face it.
+Let's face it.
 Some of us had those pounds precisely because we are not as in shape as we could be.

 It is all straightforward math.
 By increase your activity level to 2500 calories a day and then eating 2000 calories, then you will lose weight over a period of time.
 Eating healthy is the simplest way to lose weight.
 This means three meals a day.
 Breakfast is the most important of these meals.
 There should be fruit in at least two of the meals.